 The crypto world lures people in with promises of high returns and decentralized market space.
 However, it also comes with greater risks and the end-user being responsible for his own decisions.
 Therefore, caution and careful examination of the investment opportunities are a must for any crypto investor.

-Arjun invested and traded crypto for roughly two years when he came across the coinskale.com training platform this July.
+Arjun invested and traded crypto for roughly two years when he came across the coinskale.com training platform in July 2021.
 He had just joined Reddit and kept looking for some advice in the community on where to invest his money.
 Arjun trusted Dogecoin community members as they always seemed helpful and easy to relate to.

 Then one day, a Reddit user calling himself Brandonjunsim (account no longer exists), contacted him personally and recommended using coinskale.com, supposably the greatest platform to invest Dogecoins.
 Arjun assumed that if a scammer was present on Reddit, he would have been busted a long time ago, so Brandonjunsim’s advice didn’t raise any red flags.
 They started discussing Dogecoin and the best platforms to invest and stake crypto.